resource-force/gasleaksinfo-site/README.md

 A Spring Boot + MongoDB web app to track gas leaks in Acton

+## Running

+Requirements: Gradle, NodeJS + NPM.

+1. Run `gradle bootRun` to do a one-time build of bundle.js and start Spring Boot.
+2. Run `npm run watch` to start the webpack dev server on port 9090.
+3. Go to [https://localhost:9090](https://localhost:9090) to view the site.

+Also set up a MongoDB instance and configure it in application.properties.
+(For local development, Spring Boot will automatically connect to a MongoDB server on localhost.)

 ## License

 This program is free software: you can redistribute it and/or modify it under